Get

 Image Credit: Nadezhda Nesterova, Shutterstock

-What You Should Do If Your Cat Ingested a Toxic Plant
+What You Should Do if Your Cat Ingested a Toxic Plant

-If you’re unsure what to do, you can call the ASPCA Animal Poison Control at (888) 426-4435 or Pet Poison Helpline at (855) 764-7661.
+Mild nausea and vomiting that get better after a few hours aren’t signs of poisoning, but you should still call a vet to be on the safe side.
+If you’re unsure what to do, call the ASPCA Animal Poison Control at (888) 426-4435 or Pet Poison Helpline at (855) 764-7661.
 There is a charge for calling either.

 Safe Plants for Cats

-No plant is completely safe, and if your cat eats too much of what is considered a safe plant, they are still likely to get an upset stomach.
+No plant is entirely safe, and if your cat eats too much of what is considered a harmless plant, they are still likely to get an upset stomach.
+However, the following plants are generally safe for felines, but we still recommend keeping them out of your cat’s reach, particularly if your kitty loves to chew on everything!

 Safe Succulents:

-• Jade plant
+• Ghost plant

 • Living stone plant